D3prave/Movie-Recommendation/README.md

 **🎥 Movie Recommendation System**

-A web application that recommends movies based on your preferences and displays top movies with detailed information and posters fetched from TMDB.
+A web application that recommends movies based on your preferences and movie similarity (genre, title, overview, main stars etc.)
 Built with Python and Streamlit.

 **🚀 Features**